armaanpriyadarshan/Augmented-Reality-with-OpenCV/README.md

 * **Line 91**: Change cornerIds=(1, 2, 4, 3) to the IDs of the ArUco markers you are using.
 Order should go (Top Left Marker, Top Right Marker, Bottom Right Marker, Bottom Left Marker).

-Once this is finished, we're ready for the demonstration.

 ## Augmenting Reality